-Could a low input/low output system be the solution for future organic dairy production?
+Can a low input system be part of the solution for future milk production?

 dairy cows on pasture